john-itcsolutions/cheirrs/README.md

 Inside your postgresql Master - in "kubeflow" model - (If necessary switch models with

-`juju switch kubeflow`
+`juju switch k8s`

- eg if you left this track at some stage .. )
+ eg if you were still following the kubeflow model track .. )

+`juju status`

+.. note postgresql Master machine number

 `juju ssh <postgresql_Master_machine_number>`